-The following table lists symptoms, causes, and solutions for possible problems.
+The following table lists symptoms, possible causes, and possible solutions for problems that might occur.

-Table 3.
-Troubleshooting Chart
+Table 6.
+Troubleshooting chart

-Sympton Cause Solution Power LED is off.
-No power is received.
+Symptom Possible Cause Possible Solution Power LED is off.
+Power is not supplied to the switch.
 Check the power cable connections at the switch and the power source.
-Ensure that all cables are used correctly and comply with the Ethernet specifications.
-Combined speed/activity LED or an individual speed LED and an individual activity LED are off when the port is connected to a device.
+Make sure that all cables are used correctly and comply with the Ethernet specifications.
+Combined speed and activity LED or an individual speed LED and an individual activity LED are off when the port is connected to a device.
 Port connection is not working.
 Check the crimp on the connectors and make sure that the plug is properly inserted and locked into the port at both the switch and the connecting device.
-Ensure that all cables are used correctly and comply with the Ethernet specifications.
+Make sure that all cables are used correctly and comply with the Ethernet specifications.
 Check for a defective port, cable, or module by testing them in an alternate environment where all products are functioning.
 File transfer is slow or performance is degraded.
 One possible cause is that a broadcast storm occurred and that a network loop (redundant path) was created.
-Break the loop by ensuring that only one path exists from any networked device to any other networked device.
+Break the loop by making sure that only one path exists from any networked device to any other networked device.
 After you connect to the switch web management interface, you can configure the Spanning Tree Protocol (STP) to prevent network loops.
 A segment or device is not recognized as part of the network.
 One or more devices are not properly connected, or cabling does not meet Ethernet guidelines.
 Verify that the cabling is correct.
-Ensure that all connectors are securely positioned in the required ports.
+Make sure that all connectors are securely positioned in the required ports.
 It is possible that equipment was accidentally disconnected.
+Combined speed and activity LED or an individual speed LED and an individual activity LED are blinking continuously on all connected ports and the network is disabled.
+A network loop (redundant path) was created.
+Break the loop by making sure that only one path exists from any networked device to any other networked device.
+After you connect to the switch web management interface, you can configure the Spanning Tree Protocol (STP) to prevent network loops.